teamulster2/report/report/01_introduction/00_introduction.md

-Symptoms of cognitive fatigue can mainly be described as follows: poor concentration, forgetfulness, slight irritation, simple tasks seem difficult to solve, feeling overwhelmed, physical stress symptoms such as headaches, tension and an increased heart rate, feeling of a mental block, you feel foggy and sleep is harder [3].
+Symptoms of cognitive fatigue can mainly be described as follows: poor concentration, forgetfulness, slight irritation, simple tasks seem difficult to solve, feeling overwhelmed, physical stress symptoms such as headaches, tension and an increased heart rate, feeling of a mental block or foggy-brained and difficulties with sleeping [3].

 Since there is currently no standardized test for recording cognitive fatigue available and biological markers cannot be used to identify these [4], the